Kathy Valentine: Return to Austin, third Go-Go's reunion and Hall of Fame induction (2006-present)

 In 2006, Valentine returned to her hometown to reside.
 She has been featured on the cover of the Fall 2010 issue of Texas Music, a February 2007 issue of the Austin Chronicle, and the February 2009 issue of Austin Woman.

 In March 2014, at South by Southwest she was inducted into the Austin Music Hall of Fame by members of Blondie (Debbie Harry, Chris Stein, and Clem Burke).
 She and Davalos re-formed The BlueBonnets with a Texas line up, including Austin guitarist Eve Monsees.

-The band has released two albums, Boom Boom Boom Boom (2010) and Play Loud (2014), and were invited to open for The Waterboys American tour in Spring 2015.
+The band has released two albums, Boom Boom Boom Boom (2010) and Play Loud (2014), and were invited to open for The Waterboys American tour in early 2015.
 Their third album, Tonewrecker, was released on April 1, 2017.
-Valentine and Davalos also perform in the band Lady Band Johnson with front man Johnny Goudie.
+Valentine and Davalos also perform in the band Lady Band Johnson, with front man Johnny Goudie.

 On March 21, 2016, the Go-Go's announced plans for a farewell tour.
 However, Valentine was not part of the lineup.

 A number of her songs were featured in the 2018 debut of the Broadway musical, Head Over Heels, with a story suggested by Philip Sidney's Arcadia set to the songs of the Go-Go's and Belinda Carlisle.
 As a result, Valentine rejoined the band to perform their first show together as a quintet in six years at New York's Bowery Ballroom on January 31, 2018.
 In February 2018, posts on the group's official Facebook page confirmed that Valentine had rejoined the band.
-A summer tour is planned for 2020.

 The original version of her Textones song, "Vacation", is the theme song of the Starz cable series Hightown which debuted May 2020, and was renewed for a second season.

-In 2020 the group announced an 11-date reunion tour however the tour was postponed due to the COVID-19 pandemic.
+In 2020 the group announced an 11-date reunion tour; however the tour was postponed due to the COVID-19 pandemic.
 In September 2021, The Go-Go's announced plans for a 2022 UK tour with Billy Idol that would start in June 2022.

 Valentine and The Go-Go's were inducted into the Rock and Roll Hall of Fame on October 30, 2021.
 The group celebrated their induction with a special show at the Whisky a Go Go in December 2021.
 The group however were forced to cancel other West Coast dates scheduled for early January 2022 due to a COVID-19 case involving someone with the tour.
 Though the band announced their disbandment shortly after the Rock Hall induction, they have reunited several times for events, including an induction to the California Hall of Fame.
 They reunited for a series of shows in 2025, including joining the bill for the April 2025 Coachella Music Festival and the May 2025 Cruel World concert festival in Pasadena, California.